ssoham/Q0Measurement/README.md

 get a heat load

-    - If that back-calculated heat load is not equal to the heat added to the heaters during the run, finds that offset
+    - If that back-calculated heat load is not equal to the heat added to the heaters during the run, it finds that offset

 3) Plugs the dLL/dt from the RF run into the calibration curve to get a heat load

 4) Adjusts the RF heat load by the amount determined in step 2

-5) Plugs that adjusted RF heat load into a magic formula to calculate Q0!
+5) Plugs that adjusted RF heat load into our Q0 formula corrected for helium pressure